One-minute quiz

 What is the best Odyssey translation for beginners?

 For most first-time adult readers, Emily Wilson's 2017 translation is the usual recommendation: modern, quick, and clear without feeling dumbed down.
-If you'd rather read it like a novel — or for free — Samuel Butler's public-domain prose is the lowest-friction way in.
+If you'd rather read it like a novel, Samuel Butler's prose is the lowest-friction way in — and it is the complete text inside the Home Pack, wrapped in a guide that keeps the story clear.

 Which Odyssey translation is most accurate?